-In cases in which LACERS has not assumed an active role but has suffered losses, LACERS shall ensure that it obtains its fair share of any recovery in which it has filed a valid claim.
+In cases in which LACERS has not assumed an active role but has suffered losses, Staff and the City Attorney, working in conjunction with the custodian bank and outside counsel, shall take prudent steps to obtain the Plan's fair share of any securities litigation recovery in which the Plan has a valid claim.

-D. Operational Roles And Responsibilities To Implement The Securities Litigation Policy
+D. Operational Roles and Responsibilities